morgen-peschke/trans-factsheet/README.md

       Still significant and helpful findings regardless.
 * [De Vries et al. 14](https://pubmed.ncbi.nlm.nih.gov/25201798/)
-    * Longitudinal study on the **effectiveness of puberty suppression, hormones, and later sex reassignment surgery** on trans individuals in improving mental outcomes
+    * Longitudinal study on the **effectiveness of puberty suppression, hormones, and later sex reassignment surgery** on trans individuals in improving mental outcomes.
-    * 55 trans youth (22 transfem and 33 transmasc) were followed over an 8-year period from before starting blockers (mean aged 13.6 years)
+    * 55 trans youth (22 transfem and 33 transmasc) were followed over an 8-year period from before starting blockers (mean aged 13.6 years).
     * While many studies like this compare those after treatment to those before treatment, this study also made **comparisons to the general population **and still found that psychological function was on par or better.
     * _"After gender reassignment, in young adulthood, the GD was alleviated and psychological functioning had steadily improved.
 Wellbeing **was similar to or better than same-age young adults from the general population**."_
 * [Turban et al 22](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0261039)
-    * transgender people who accessed GAH during early or late adolescence had a lower odds of past-month suicidal ideation and past-month severe psychological distress in adulthood, when compared to those who desired but did not access GAH
+    * Transgender people who accessed GAH during early or late adolescence had a lower odds of past-month suicidal ideation and past-month severe psychological distress in adulthood, when compared to those who desired but did not access GAH.
-    * The results also provide additional evidence to suggest that legislation restricting transgender adolescents' access to gender-affirming medical care would result in adverse mental health outcomes
+    * The results also provide additional evidence to suggest that legislation restricting transgender adolescents' access to gender-affirming medical care would result in adverse mental health outcomes.
 * [The Endocrine Society 15](https://www.eurekalert.org/pub_releases/2015-03/tes-sdc030615.php)
-    * "_A new study has confirmed that** transgender youth often have mental health problems** and that their depression and anxiety **improve greatly with recognition** **and treatment of gender dysphoria**_"
+    * "_A new study has confirmed that** transgender youth often have mental health problems** and that their depression and anxiety **improve greatly with recognition** **and treatment of gender dysphoria**_."
 * [Nobili 18](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223813/)
     * Longitudinal meta-analysis which indicates **transgender people** have a** lower quality of life** than the general population.
     * However, that quality of life **rises dramatically** with '**Gender Affirming Treatment**', the nature of which is detailed extensively in-text.
 * [Cornell University](https://whatweknow.inequality.cornell.edu/topics/lgbt-equality/what-does-the-scholarly-research-say-about-the-well-being-of-transgender-people/)
-    * Large literature compilation on transgender people and the effect gender transition has on their mental health
+    * Large literature compilation on transgender people and the effect gender transition has on their mental health.
-    * **Of 55 studies, Cornell said that 51 **indicated transitioning has a** positive effect** on the mental health of transgender people and **4** indicated it had** mixed or no results**. **ZERO** studies indicated gender transitioning has **negative results**
+    * **Of 55 studies, Cornell said that 51 **indicated transitioning has a** positive effect** on the mental health of transgender people and **4** indicated it had** mixed or no results**. **ZERO** studies indicated gender transitioning has **negative results**.
     * **USE THIS SOURCE SPARINGLY:** [parts of the study categorization and compilation methodology are very sus](https://medium.com/@JLCederblom/what-we-know-about-what-we-know-de5bdf2955dd).
       For example, a study with some positive and some negative results could be judged by Cornell as having positive results, misrepresenting the overall pool of evidence.
 Issues like these make Cornell's analysis much less